Battle commences for how SNP will determine future of independence strategy

-SNP president, Michael Russell, said he expected the process to be “shortened” and anticipated a “contested election”.
+SNP president, Michael Russell, said he expected the process to be “shortened” and anticipated a “contested election”, however other senior figures called for a full and “comprehensive debate”.

+The meeting of the party’s national executive committee to decide the process will begin at 6.30pm and could take a couple of hours to finish, The Scotsman understands.

+Alongside the exact process for choosing the next SNP leader and the duration of any leadership election, the NEC is likely to also discuss the possibility of delaying the upcoming ‘special democracy conference’.

+Options include delaying it until the party’s Autumn conference, usually in October, or until the end of the parliamentary year, allowing a new leader to find their feet.

+Such a move would likely see the existing dates used as either hustings or a victory speech and introduction.

-Ash Regan, the former community safety minister who resigned over the Gender Recognition Reform act, is expected to run, though SNP sources have suggested she faces an uphill battle for the victory.
+Ash Regan, the former community safety minister who resigned over the Gender Recognition Reform act, is expected to run for the top job, though SNP sources have suggested she faces an uphill battle for the victory.

 One said: “She’s like the Lord Buckethead of the SNP leadership race.”